Summer Pork Chops with Brown Sugar Peaches

 - Don’t skip the butter.
 Butter adds wonderful flavor and helps the peaches caramelize.

-- We use thick-cut boneless pork chops because they cook evenly and we don't have to work around the bone.
+- I use thick-cut boneless pork chops because they cook evenly and we don’t have to work around the bone.
 You can also use bone-in pork chops but be sure to adjust the cooking time accordingly as they usually take a couple more minutes.

-Summer Peach Pork Chops Recipe
+Summer Pork Chops with Brown Sugar Peaches

 Ingredients